vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 title = "Contemporary vajrayAna"
 +++

-For practical purposes, from the H perspective, they form a devatA-adoring barbarian nation, with slight echoes of the anti-vaidika bauddha counter-religion.
+For practical purposes, from the H perspective, they form a devatA-adoring barbarian nation, with confusions such as

+- slight echoes of the anti-vaidika bauddha counter-religion
+- placing the devatA-s in service of the bauddha mata
+- addition of shAkyamuni to their pantheon.

 ## Deities